alexyu132/quick-file/README.md

 # quick-file
-A quick and convenient gile transfer webapp.
+A quick and convenient file transfer webapp.

 A live demo is available at http://quick-file.herokuapp.com